 Why do I have all this reconcile income?

 If you cannot locate the issue with a difference between your transaction history and your actual holdings or with missing cost basis, you can reconcile this data and ACCOINTING.com will add the missing transaction to make your balances correct.
 Depending on the direction of the issue this could result in income or expense.
 This is presented as ‘reconcile income’ in your tax report under Taxable Income.
 Please note that there is no formal guideline for using such a feature, this is simply to help in the case that you cannot locate an issue that is immaterial to your portfolio.
 If you use this, you should report any reconcile income as taxable income.

 Why isn’t my staking (mining, rewards, airdrops, hard forks) on Form 8949?

 Form 8949 is used only to report trades and sales of assets.
-Staking, mining, interest, rewards, LP rewards, airdrops, hard forks and any other type of crypto income is not reported on Form 8949, but on Schedule 1 line 8z.
-You can find this income reported on your Accointing.com tax report under “Tax Relevant Income”.
+Staking, mining, interest, rewards, LP rewards, airdrops, hard forks, and any other type of crypto income is not reported on Form 8949, but on Schedule 1 line 8z.
+This income is reported on your Accointing.com tax report under “Tax Relevant Income”.